 In MMA, Boxing, and Muay Thai alike, the jab is one of the most important techniques to use.
-Most techniques rely
+Most techniques rely on set up through use of the jab, and an effective jab can be significantly damaging.
+So in this post, I am going to explain the way great fighters have developed a stronger jab.

 To develop a stronger jab, you first have to put your body’s momentum behind the punch.
 As you start to throw your jab, your left shoulder should push forward as your right one moves back, all while you slightly lean into the punch.
 Your arm should twist inward as you jab.
 Once you have the body mechanics down, develop forearm strength, as this is one of the most important muscles used in the jab.